Fine-grained Attention and Feature-sharing Generative Adversarial Networks for Single Image Super-Resolution: Experimental Results

+We remove the feature-sharing (Fs) mechanism, so that the generator and discriminator extract their low-level features separately, but the loss function keeps the same as that of Fs-SRGAN.
+The discriminator and the generator in our Fs-SRGAN use a shared RRDB to extract low-level features, while in the case the Fs mechanism is removed, different RRDBs are used to extract low-level features for them individually.

-\paragraph{Removing the Feature-sharing Mechanism} Fig.~\ref{fig:ablation_Co-SRGAN} shows the results of removing the feature-sharing (Fs) mechanism and use two independent networks as the generator and the discriminator.
-We can observe that Fs-SRGAN outperforms SRGAN and the model without Fs mechanism by a large margin.
-The removal of feature-sharing mechanism tends to introduce unpleasant artifacts.
-For image 'zebra', by employing the Fs mechanism, Fs-SRGAN can alleviate heavy artifacts and noises.
-For image 'img\_083', characters in the cropped image generated by Fs-SRGAN are clearer and more recognizable due to the benefit of the Fs mechanism.
+Table~\ref{tab:ablation_result} shows that Fs-SRGAN has lower LPIPS and higher PSNR/SSIM than the model without Fs mechanism.
+Fig.~\ref{fig:ablation_Co-SRGAN} presents the results of the model without Fs mechanism and Fs-SRGAN.
+We can observe that Fs-SRGAN outperforms the model without Fs mechanism by a large margin.
+The removal of Fs mechanism tends to introduce unpleasant artifacts.
+For image `zebra', by employing the Fs mechanism, Fs-SRGAN can alleviate heavy artifacts and noises, recovering the strips of legs more clearly and correctly.
+For image `292', our Fs-SRGAN generates more textures of the pane.
+The above results illustrate the effectiveness of our Fs mechanism.